Super Mario RPG and the Mystery of the Fifth Card Suit

 And when you crack open an egg that gives you Poley as a power-up, his icon is a star.

-So why, then, would two unrelated video game franchises use the star as it represented a fifth card suit?
+So why, then, would two unrelated video game franchises use a star to represent a fifth card suit?
 Is there some special version of a deck that has five suits and the fifth is stars?
-Or is it just a coincidence, given that there are only so many symbols that can be drawn in an eight-by-eight pixel format that read clearly to both Japanese and non-Japanese players, and the star happens to be an easy one to draw?
+Or is it just a coincidence, given that there are only so many symbols that can be drawn in an sixteen-by-sixteen pixel format that read clearly to both Japanese and non-Japanese players, and the star happens to be one of them?

 My first assumption was that there must be some card game that utilizes a five-suit deck — maybe one that had reason to come to prominence in Japan in the early 1990s.
 I had never heard of one, but that fact doesn’t mean much because I’m not a card guy.
 The only card game I can ever remember anyone in my family playing was Solitaire, if that says anything about us.
 Looking into it, I was surprised how little I knew about the standard, 52-card deck, and indeed a big chunk of this post will be the various things I learned about playing cards.